 Q9.
-What is your official school district email address?
+What is your AR email as shown in Egrants?

-tmcfadden@libby.org
+schoolclerk@yaakschool.org

 Q25.
 ARP ESSER requires school districts to consult with a wide variety of stakeholders when developing a plan.
 Please select all of the following groups of stakeholders your district consulted and/or plans to consult.